What is the BAT Test?

 The BAT test offers:

-• Adaptability: Tests rare or individualized allergens not available in other test, including most drugs.
+- Personalisation: Tests for rare or personalized allergens that are not available in other tests, including most medications.

-• Fast Results: Typically available within 3-5 days.
+- Fast Results: Usually available within 3-5 days.

 Who Can do the BAT Test?

-The BAT test is suitable for all ages (reliability in some cases with very young children may be limited due to lower basophil counts or immature immune responses).
-It is ideal for:
+The BAT test is suitable for all ages (in some cases with very young children the results may be affected due to low basophil levels or immature immune responses).
+It is ideal in cases with:

-• Confirmation of sensitivity to drugs or venoms
+- Confirmation of sensitivity to drugs or poisons.

 Typical allergy related symptoms include: